pak3nuh/hollywood/doc/Processor.md

 Keeping actors free of generics simplifies greatly code generation logic and helps to maintain a clear image of the actor purpose.

+#### Actors can't be used as parameters

+One of the design decisions was that was to emulate simple synchronous method calls.
+This should remove any need to pass actors around for most cases because they can return values.

+If for some reason it is necessary to pass information about a specific actor, then one should pass it's identifier to obtain the correct actor instance.

 ### Custom proxies

 Custom proxies are a work in progress and may change or be deprecated in the future.